+3.8.2 Others

 R2-2303403 also introduces the use of a single bit in the SIB to indicate support of UAV within a network.
 This bit may be used to facilitate the UAV attempting to register with the network for authorisation, authentication, etc.).
 In addition it may assist the UAV in determining whether network signalled resources or preconfigured resources should be used for UAV.

+R2-2304903 addresses the liaison sent to SA2 from RAN2#121 (R2-2302262) in relation to inter-PLMN DAA support.
+Specifically it asks RAN2 to re-discuss the response on the basis of the changes to the WID description for NR sidelink evolution (RP-230077), which re-activated some limited work relating to support of NR sidelink CA for V2X use cases.

+The omission of proposals not captured elsewhere is not intended to discount from consideration these proposals and companies are encouraged to capture in the following table proposals for progression at this meeting.